umlaeute/v4l2loopback/README.md

 # DEPENDENCIES
-the v4l2loopback module is a *kernel module*. in order to build it, you *must have* the kernel headers installed that match the linux kernel with which you want to use the module (in most this will be the kernel that you are currently running). please note, that kernel headers and kernel image must have *exactly the same* version. for example, `3.18.0-trunk-rpi` is a different version that `3.18.7-v7+`, even though the first few number are the same.
+the v4l2loopback module is a *kernel module*. in order to build it, you *must have* the kernel headers installed that match the linux kernel with which you want to use the module (in most cases this will be the kernel that you are currently running). please note, that kernel headers and kernel image must have *exactly the same* version. for example, `3.18.0-trunk-rpi` is a different version that `3.18.7-v7+`, even though the first few number are the same.